iarsystems/bx-github-ci/README.md

 The repository also contains a "recipe" for the workflow under `.github/workflows`.
 The recipe is written in the __YAML__ format and can be customized.
 We provided one simple example as base, although the [official documentation][gh-yml-doc-url] can help with further customizations.

-The repository will be configured to use a GitHub's [self-hosted-runner][gh-shr-url].
+The repository will be configured to use a GitHub's [self-hosted runner][gh-shr-url].

 >:warning: GitHub requires an [account][gh-join-url].
 An [Azure][gh-azure-url] account also can be used.